 ‘A collaborative project to grow better grain and bake better bread with the common purposes of nourishment, sustainability and food sovereignty.’

-This fabulous Community Benefit Society has brought back Scottish heritage grains and is growing, milling and selling Golden Drop, Hunters and Rouge d’Ecosse on Balcaskie Estate in Fife.
-All three grains are on Slow Food Ark of Taste – details on Ark of Taste pages on this website.
+This fabulous Community Benefit Society has brought back Scottish heritage grains and is growing, milling and selling a Landrace blend of grains on Balcaskie Estate in Fife.

-They are selling heritage grains, grown, harvested, threshed and milled in Fife for amateur and professional breadmakers and the results are proving very successful and flavoursome.
-Many of the entrants to the Scottish Bread Championships now use these grains that are also nutritiously far superior to modern grains.
+They are selling heritage grains, grown, harvested, threshed and milled in Fife for amateur and professional bread-makers and the results are proving very successful and flavoursome.
+Indeed these grains are also nutritiously far superior to modern grains.

-There is a great resurgence in Real Bread and this is reflected both in the interest for these delicious heritage grains and in the popularity of the Scottish Bread Championships co-founded by Scotland The Bread & Scottish Food Guide.
+There is a great resurgence in Real Bread and this is reflected both in the interest for these delicious heritage grains and in the popularity of the Scottish Bread Championship co-founded in 2017 by Andrew Whitley of Scotland The Bread & Scottish Food Guide.

 Available through GreenCity Coop, Ardross Farm Shop and selected farm shops.
-They also normally have a stand on Bowhouse Market Days and have an excellent online shop so click on the link
+They also have a stand on Bowhouse Market Days (where the grain is grown and milled) and Bowhouse will be the venue for the inaugural Scottish Real Bread Festival in February where we shall announce the Championship award winners for 2023.
+Scotland The Bread also have an excellent online shop so click on the link and are stockists of our book, “Meadows: The Swedish Farmer & The Scottish Cook.”

-It is five years since the formal incorporation of Bread for Good Community Benefit Society – better known by its trading name .
+The incorporation of Bread for Good Community Benefit Society is better known by its trading name .
 This innovative not-for-profit social business, owned by its 300+ member/shareholders, researches and mills nutritious organic grains to create a Scottish home-grown flour and bread supply that is healthy, fair and enduring.

 Scotland The Bread, supported by its farming partner Balcaskie Estate, produces around 200 tonnes a year of evolutionary wheat and rye varieties chosen for their high levels of minerals and ability to thrive in the local climate.
 As Society chair Andrew Whitley puts it,